Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Verifying Age-of-Model Objectives

-As staleness reduction is a major driver behind Olaf, we need to explore staleness within different clusters that concurrently use the same Olaf queue.
-To this end, we consider the final component of Olaf (cf. §~\ref{Olaf_overview}) that is a static formal verifier that allows reasoning about staleness, i.e., AoM objectives across clusters.
-This component consists of \textit{(i)} a set of formal constraints, i.e., a formal model, describing the AoM, together with \textit{(ii)} parameters of the clusters, and \textit{(iii)} a query on an objective function of the resulting AoM functions of all clusters.
-The static verifier takes the formal model and the parameters together with the query to produce a binary result, either that the parameterized model satisfies the objective function or not.
-We will show how this is used to reason about a specific objective function related to AoM fairness between clusters.
-We envision that this can be used in admission control for new clusters or for constraining the cluster parameter ranges to adhere to given AoM objectives.
-This component draws inspiration from CCAC~\cite{cacc_mina}.
+Staleness reduction is a major driver behind Shesha.
+As such, we study staleness across clusters that concurrently share a Shesha queue using Shesha's final component (\S\ref{Shesha_overview}), a static formal verifier that allows reasoning about staleness, i.e., AoM objectives, across clusters.
+The static verifier takes in (1) a formal model, inspired from \cite{cacc_mina} and represented as a set of constraints encoding how AoM changes over time as updates are sent over the network, (2) parameters of the clusters, and (3) a query on an objective function of the resulting AoM functions of all clusters, and returns a binary result on whether the parameterized model satisfies the objective.
+We show how this supports static reasoning about AoM {degradation} between clusters.
+We envision this to be used for constraining the cluster parameters to adhere to given AoM objectives.

-\textbf{A formal model of AoM.} Consider a rack setup, where multiple workers of one cluster send updates through the accelerator engine.
-We use $A(n)$ to denote the time at which an update $n$ from any of the workers arrives at the accelerator engine, and $D(n)$ to denote the time at which this update leaves the accelerator queue.
-Corresponding times when any worker has generated the $n$th model update at time $A_1(n)$ and when it was received by PS at time $D_1(n)$ are shifted by a constant transmission delay, which we do not consider here for simplicity.
-The time difference $D(n)-A(n)$ is the one-way delay for delivering that update (including its sojourn time in the accelerator engine).
-We assume that the PS transmits the ACK back to the cluster immediately upon receiving the update, and that the ACKs reach the cluster after a constant delay $R$.
+\textbf{A Formal Model of AoM.} Fig.~\ref{fig:aoi_wave} shows how AoM evolves in the presence of Shesha's in-network aggregation and replacement.
+Consider multiple workers of one cluster sending updates through the accelerator engine. $A(m)$ denotes the time at which an update $m$ from any of the workers arrives at the accelerator, and $D(m)$ the time at which this update leaves the accelerator queue.
+Corresponding times when any worker has generated the $m$th model update at time $A_1(m)$ and when it was received by PS at time $D_1(m)$ are shifted by a constant transmission delay, which we do not consider here for simplicity.
+The difference $D(m)-A(m)$ is the one-way delay for delivering that update.
+We assume that the PS transmits the ACK back to the cluster immediately upon receiving the update, and that the ACKs reach the cluster after a constant delay $\delta$.
+The AoM $\Delta(t)$ at the PS at time~$t$ determines the age of the last update received at the PS, and hence how old the global model distributed to the asynchronous workers is.
+Note that aggregation leads to lower AoM, which means fresher, i.e., less stale, model updates.
+We consider the peak Age-of-Model $\Delta_p$, which is the maximal AoM just before a valid model leaves the accelerator engine.
+The peak AoM $\Delta_p(m)$ after update $m$ is received is $\Delta_p(m) = (D(m) - A(m^\prime)) \cdot 1_{\left\{D(m) < A(m+1)\right\}} $ where $m^\prime$ is the index of the latest departed update, $m^\prime = \max \{ i < m: D(i) < A(i+1)\}$ with indicator function $1_{\left\{X\right\}}$.